locationtech/geomesa/docs/user/filesystem/architecture.rst

 WASB are all "cloud-native" storage meaning that they are built into Amazon, Google, and Microsoft Azure cloud platforms.
 These cloud-native filesystems are scaled separately from the compute nodes which generally provides a more cost efficient storage solution.
 In general their price per GigaByte of storage is lower then using HDFS though they may be slightly more latent.
-They also have the ability to persist data when after you turn off all your compute nodes.
+They also have the ability to persist data after you turn off all your compute nodes.

 Any of the filesystems mentioned about are good choices for the FSDS.
 If you have more questions about making a choice contact the GeoMesa team.